Family Medicine Interest Group (FMIG)

 Family Medicine as a Career

 We invite you to continue to explore family medicine as a career.
-Family Medicine’s national association, the American Academy of Family Physicians (AAFP), offers many great resources that give more in‐depth knowledge about the specialty and what it means to spend your life as a family physician.
-For example, the webcast, “What is Family Medicine?”, spotlights a typical day as a family physician, discusses the variety of family medicine career options as well as income and lifestyle expectations.
+Family Medicine’s national association, American Academy of Family Physicians (AAFP), offers many great resources that give more in‐depth knowledge about the specialty and what it means to spend your life as a family physician.
+For example, the webinar, “What is Family Medicine?”, spotlights a typical day as a family physician, discusses the variety of family medicine career options as well as income and lifestyle expectations.

 If you would like to pursue additional family medicine opportunities while in medical school, please consider some of the national events and scholarships listed below that can help you get more involved:

-Pisacano Scholars Leadership Scholarship
+The Pisacano Scholars Leadership Program

-o National Conference is the place for medical students to learn more about family medicine, explore residency programs, and network within the family medicine community.
+The AAFP FUTURE Conference is the place for medical students to learn more about family medicine, explore residency programs, and network within the family medicine community.
 There are great workshops and procedural skills courses to attend and opportunities to get involved in national leadership positions (Student Congress) and within IAFP (Illinois Academy of Family Physicians).
 This annual conference is held in Kansas City, MO during late July or early August.
 There are scholarship opportunities to help fund your travel expenses to national conference listed below:

- Northwestern Department of Family Medicine encourages students interested in family medicine to attend the conference and will provide partial support to anyone who would like to attend, provided the student has applied for all of the applicable FML scholarships (listed above) to attend.
-If interested in Northwestern Department of Family Medicine National Conference support and you are a Feinberg student, please complete our application at https://goo.gl/forms/FlEXiOuWqtAYcZng1 by May 15th.
-If you are unable to attend the Conference, your scholarship will be forfeited.
+Northwestern Department of Family Medicine encourages students interested in family medicine to attend FUTURE and will provide partial support to anyone interested in attending, provided the student has applied for all applicable FM Lead scholarships (listed above) to attend.
+If interested, please complete our application at https://goo.gl/forms/FlEXiOuWqtAYcZng1 by May 15th.
+If you are unable to attend the FUTURE, your scholarship will be forfeited.

 Please remember our door is always open.
-We have much to share with you in our department including our current research projects, community efforts in conjunction with our three residency programs (Humboldt Park, Lake Forest, and Delnor residency programs) and primary care initiatives.
+We have much to share with you in our department including our current research projects, community efforts in conjunction with our three residency programs (Humboldt Park, Lake Forest, and Delnor) and primary care initiatives.
 If you would like to meet with our Chair, Dr. Deborah S. Clements, or any of our family medicine faculty, please do not hesitate to contact the department at 312.503.1273 or fcm@northwestern.edu.
 We are always happy to meet with anyone who would like to discuss family medicine.